emmanuelfonseca/PSRpy/docs/usage/parfiles.md

 ```

 ## Format of Parfile Attributes
-The basic `Parfile` object mostly consists of attributes that correspond to timing-model parameters used in community-developed timing software, such as `tempo`, `tempo2`, and `PINT`.
+The `Parfile` object mostly consists of attributes that correspond to timing-model parameters used in community-developed timing software, such as `tempo`, `tempo2`, and `PINT`.
 With the exception of TOA-noise terms, all `Parfile` attributes are Python dictionaries with the following format:

 ``` python
 >>> pmra = getattr(input_parfile, "PMRA")